williamlee21/senior-enrichment/README.md

 - Campuses
   * have profile info including:
     * name - not empty or null
-    * imageUrl - defaul value
+    * imageUrl - default value
     * description - extremely large text
   * can have many students assigned (may have none)